ShinyHobo/BG3-Modders-Multitool/README.md

       |->File.lsf
 ```

 Upon working correctly, you will get a .zip of the same name as your mod directory immediately next to it.
-It is compatible with ShadowChild's <a href='https://github.com/ShadowChild/BaldursGate3/releases'>Candor Mod Manager</a>
+It is compatible with ShadowChild's [Candor Mod Manager](https://github.com/ShadowChild/BaldursGate3/releases)

 Baldur's Gate 3 Modder's Multitool is unofficial fan content, not approved/endorsed by Larian Studios.
 Portions of the materials used are property of Wizards of the Coast LLC and Larian Studios Games ltd.